vanjac/gbamp/README.md

 You will first need to convert your audio files to raw, *signed* 8-bit 32768Hz stereo PCM audio.
 You can use the `batchconvert.sh` script for this (requires ffmpeg).
 It will convert MP3 files in the current directory to `.raw` files.
 You can modify the script to search for different extensions.

-If a file is larger than 32 MB, it is too large to store in a ROM.
+If a `.raw` file is larger than 32 MB, it is too large to store in a ROM.

 Then run the `buildcarts.py` script in the same directory as your `.raw` files as well as `gbamp.gba`.
 This will produce a `.gba` ROM file for each audio file.